Questions around health insurance coverage usually center on three components of medical care as part of a transition:

 On November 30, 2015, the Minnesota Departments of Commerce and Health issued an administrative bulletin confirming that health plans subject to their jurisdiction -- usually small-group or individual plans not purchased through MNsure -- may not exclude coverage for these treatments when medically necessary.
 While this is a critical protection for transgender Minnesotans, it does not address the whole range of insurance issues trans people may face.

 Medicare: In 2014, the US Department of Health and Human Services removed the exclusion from Medicare of coverage for gender-confirmation surgeries, so Medicare (including Part D) now covers the full range of transition services.
+Coverage determinations are made on a case-by-case basis.

 Employer plans: Employer plans tend to be all over the map.
 A key question is whether the employer’s plan is “fully-funded” or “self-insured”; this question may usually be answered by checking the plan document or with an employer’s human resources office.
 Fully-funded plans are generally subject to state law, and the Minnesota Department of Human Rights has concluded that health plans subject to state law may not arbitrarily exclude transition-related care.
 In contrast, larger employers (15+ employees) are often self-insured, and these plans are generally subject to federal law.
 Many believe that where such plans exclude coverage for transition care, they violate the Civil Rights Act of 1964.
 In at least one recent decision, the federal Equal Employment Opportunity Commission agreed.
 However, the Eighth Circuit Court of Appeals has held that even if this protection is available for trans employees, it is not available for employees’ trans dependents.